By Brian Carlisle

 “…To him that overcometh will I give to eat of the tree of life, which is in the midst of the paradise of God” (Revelation 2:7b).

-Dear Heavenly Father, thank You for loving us
+Dear Heavenly Father, thank You for loving me

-so much and caring about every part of our lives.
+so much and caring about every part of my life.

-Thank You for forgiving us when we make mistakes.
+Thank You for forgiving me when I make mistakes.

-Help us to be kind and remember to forgive
+Help me to be kind and remember to forgive

 others.
 In Jesus' Name.
 Amen.